 Story Falcons Increasing Social Emotional Learning

-This grant under Counseling Curriculum was awarded to Stacey Thomas and will benefit 451 students this coming year.
+This grant under Counseling Curriculum was awarded to Stacey Thomas and will benefit 451 students at Story.

 Story Falcons Increasing Social Emotional Learning is a library of children's picture book resources for staff members, as well as the counselor, which offers social and emotional support for our Falcons.
 Allen ISD, along with Story Elementary, is continuing to focus on the importance of SEL and this helps put immediate resources at staff's fingertips.
 These books will also help incorporate our monthly district Character traits.